Table of contents

 This article will break down the five key metrics every CEO should track weekly and show you exactly how to turn those numbers into real business impact without drowning in spreadsheets.

 Most CEOs check their numbers, but many do it too late.
 By the time a monthly or quarterly report lands on their desk, a small issue has often snowballed into a serious problem.
+Tracking relevant business metrics weekly is a best practice amongst CEOs to remain competitive and achieve sustainable growth.
 A dip in revenue, a cash flow crunch, or an underutilised team is much easier to fix before it spirals out of control.
-That’s where weekly tracking makes all the difference.
+That’s where weekly tracking makes all the difference, supporting the financial health of the business.

 Think of weekly tracking as an early warning system.
 It gives you real-time visibility into the numbers that drive your business, helping you spot trends and take action before they become costly mistakes.
 If a project is running over budget, a weekly review lets you course-correct immediately rather than realising too late that profitability has taken a hit.

 Professional service firms and agencies don’t sell products – they sell time.
-Every wasted hour, unbilled project, or slow-moving deal is money lost.
+Every wasted hour, un-billed project, or slow-moving deal is money left on the table.
 The problem?
 Demand changes constantly.
 A single bad week can set a firm back significantly, and by the time monthly reports highlight the issue, there’s little that can be done to recover lost revenue.
+That's why maintaining operational efficiency and closely monitoring variable costs are critical for service firms to optimise resource allocation and sustain profitability.

 For example, if billable hours drop one week, a CEO reviewing the numbers on Friday can take immediate action – adjust workloads, push for quicker approvals, or rebalance the team.
 But if they only check it monthly, the damage is already done.